Kingsfield College: Background

 Kings Field College is a boarding and day school.
 It's accredited by Lagos state Ministry of Education and West African Examinations Council.
 It runs an education development academics with majors in skills acquisition and environmental interaction.

 Curriculum and extracurricular activities

 The school has a curriculum committee which comprises Administrators, Teachers, and Parents.
-They are in charge of reviewing school curriculum.
+They are in charge of reviewing the school curriculum.
 The academic curriculum is made up of Nigerian and British versions.
-The academy engage in series of extra curriculum activities such as literary and debates society; Press; Cultural and Heritage Societyl; and Business Club.
+The academy engages in a series of extracurricular activities such as the literary and debating societies, the Press, Cultural and Heritage Society, and Business Club.

 School boarding

 The school operates a boarding system.
 Bedrooms are shared by students in small groups of 4-6 students.
 A staff-run hostel is another component of the school accommodations which promotes socialization and networking among the students.
 The hostel is governed by the rules and regulation of the school authority.